lyne408/mods-and-plugins-sortor/README.md

 ### GUI Support

-I finally found that when you published some tools for every one to use, you **must consider**:
+I finally found that before you publish some tools for every one to use, you **must consider**:

 - all the people **need**
 - **easy to use**